The fifth Festival of Romani Film will take place in Berlin in 2021:

 AKE DIKHEA? translated means “YOU SEE?”.
-It is a self-organized, international Roma film festival that will take place in Berlin in December 2019.
-The festival presents Berlin, Germany and the whole world from the perspective of Romani people: Which films represent us, which themes are important to us, how do we see ourselves and how do we want to be seen?
+It is a self-organized, international festival of Romani film that will take place in Berlin in December 2021.
+The festival presents Berlin, Germany and the whole world from the perspective of Romani people and asks the questions which films represent us?
+Which themes are important to us?
+How do we see ourselves and how do we want to be seen?
 We don’t want to wait until someone gives us a voice.
-We want to help shape the social space ourselves and decide on the themes and structure of the festival events.
+We want to shape the social space ourselves and decide on the themes and structure of the festival events.

 The festival is organized by the Berlin Roma self-organization RomaTrial in cooperation with Germany’s oldest cinema, Moviemento.

 The AKE DIKHEA?
-Roma Film Festival stands for a unique, participatory selection process: Thanks to our worldwide network of (Roma) filmmakers, we are able to discover topics, people and perspectives that would otherwise remain hidden or only have a local or national impact.
-The whole process is highly inclusive:
+Festival of Romani Film stands for a unique, participatory selection process: Thanks to our worldwide network of (Romani) filmmakers, we are able to discover topics, people and perspectives that would otherwise remain hidden or only have a local or national impact.
+The whole process is transparent and inclusive:

-Between 19 August and 15 September 2019 we will collect proposals and applications for films from various Romani communities, stakeholders and individuals.
+Between 16th July and 31st August 2021 we will collect proposals and applications for films from various Romani communities, stakeholders and individuals.

 We accept all film genres and lengths.
-We only accept films by Roma and non-Roma filmmakers with the highest degree of reflection on prejudices against Sinti and Roma.
+We accept films by Roma and non-Roma filmmakers with the highest degree of reflection on prejudices against Romani people.

-- Only film by Romani and non-Romani filmmakers with the highest level of critical reflection on prejudices towards Romani people can be accepted.
+- We accept films by Roma and non-Roma filmmakers with the highest degree of reflection on prejudices against Romani people.

-- The entry form for each film must be filled in – we offer support with this.
+- The registration form must be completed for each film – we are happy to offer our support.

-- There are no restrictions regarding the year of production.
+- We accept films regardless of the year of production.

-- Each proposer can submit a maximum of five feature-length films and ten short films.
+- Each individual or organization may propose a maximum of five full-length films and ten short films.

-- If the spoken language in the film is not English, the film must have English subtitles.
+- If the film is not in English, it must have English subtitles.